jellevos/cyscompetition/index.md

 The access control system based on e-noses is provided by company B, which also serves many other clients.
 Since they are storing a significant amount of sensitive biometric data, they promise that all data, both at rest and in transit, is encrypted.

 ## Data
-For this competition, all data is artificially generated to resemble human odors measured using [gas chromatography-mass spectrometry](https://en.wikipedia.org/wiki/Gas_chromatography%E2%80%93mass_spectrometry).
+For this competition, all data is artificially generated to resemble 'human' odors measured using [gas chromatography](https://en.wikipedia.org/wiki/Gas_chromatography).
 Note that **we do not offer any guarantees about how realistic these samples are**, although we certainly try to.
 > We will add more details about the data that is given to the participants at a later time.

 ## Objective